helium/HIP/0000-Flow-through-treasury-for-conducting-daily-HNT-sales-to-actively-burn-MOBILE.md

 ## Unresolved Questions

 -	The reserve price if any.
+For instance, The auctions could be conducted with a reserve price equal to 3*[(HNT emitted to MOBILE treasury in last epoch} / (MOBILE added to total supply)].
+This provision would be to avoid spending down the treasury when the market has a very high price of MOBILE relative to HNT.
 -	The rate at which to draw down the treasury.
+The rate could be the lesser of [0.25% of the treasury balance or 5x the previous day DC burn by MOBILE].
 -	The details of how to technically conduct the auctions.

 ## Deployment Impact